 He once advised and helped his troubled Togolese friend ‘Emmanuel Adebayor‘ resolve his family issue.

 Chris Cohen teaches Didier how to use the Guitar and play his song that fans chant during matches, and then sings along with him in a forest.
 Watch Below;

 Yes, going below people’s expectations, Didier Drogba settled for a lady from his native Côte d’Ivoire.
 He is currently married to Diakité Lalla, a Malian woman whom he met in Paris, and the couple have three children together.

-Below is the photo of Didier Drogba’s traditional wedding which was done in Abidjan.
+Below is a photo of Didier Drogba’s traditional wedding which was done in Abidjan.

 Didier Drogba Children:

 Below is Isaac Drogba (Didier’s first son) and Iman Drogba (Didier’s First and only daughter).
 Isaac Drogba has played for Chelsea Under 14s.

 His eldest son, Isaac, was born in France in 1999 but grew up in England and has played in the Chelsea academy system.